 Successful and stable administration of the Cal TF and eTRM relies on stable annual funding for core activities over the contract period.
 Since many of the core initiatives and software development require multi-year planning and implementation efforts, stable and predictable funding is required for successful execution.
 The annual budget for 2023 matched the budget in 2022.
 Subsequent annual budgets include an escalation rate that is described below.

 An escalation rate has been applied to each annual budget to document the following year’s budget.
 These rates are provided in the table below.
 While the consumer price index (CPI) has fluctuated at a peak near 7% in 2022 and now closer to 5% in 2023, we are instead referencing the Aruoba Term Structure of Inflation Expectations (ATSIX) from the Federal Reserve Bank of Philadelphia.
 The ATSIX curve displays inflation expectations over the next 120-month period.
 This model, using a methodology in Aruba (2016), is regarded by economists as the best source of data to forecast inflation rates.
 This escalation includes only forecasted inflation and does not include any other escalation factors.

+In addition to stability, fungibility between the Cal TF and eTRM implementation budgets is important to maintaining stable staffing levels and respond to evolving and emerging stakeholder needs and priorities.
+Key Stakeholder needs vary from year to year depending upon the focus of the business plan.
+To adapt to changing needs, the ability to shift funds between the core elements of the contract may be necessary.